Alcohol bottles on the table and a drunken person laying on the bed

 How Does Alcohol Get You Drunk?

 Many of the signs we associate with being drunk — such as slurred speech, poor coordination, and impaired judgment — are due to alcohol’s effect on the brain.
-In fact, alcohol typically reaches our brain within five minutes, and we can begin feeling its effects within 10 minutes.
+In fact, alcohol typically reaches our brain within 5 minutes, and we can begin feeling its effects within 10 minutes.
 But what makes you drunk exactly?

 • Gamma-aminobutyric acid (GABA).
 GABA is a neurotransmitter that slows brain activity.
 When alcohol enters our brain, it attaches itself to GABA receptors, which are like little docking stations.
 By binding to these receptors, alcohol slows our brain function.
 This is why we feel more relaxed and calm as soon as we start drinking.